kaustavdm/opentok-green-screen/README.md

 ### SSL requirements

 You will need SSL to use this demo on latest browsers.
-You can either set up a proxy through nginx or apache and run this application without SSL, or you can run have `node` serve it directly on SSL when you run `npm start`.
+You can either set up a proxy through nginx or apache and run this application without SSL, or you can let `node` serve it directly on SSL when you run `npm start`.

 If you want `node` to serve this application using SSL, you will need to edit `config.js` and change `ssl.enabled` to `true`.
 Change the values in the `ssl` section to point to your key and certificate pair.